tbrowder/Excel-Text-Template/README.md

 worksheet per workbook, from a template, and am designing my own format for that purpose.
-I will use the `Raku` language to parse the text-file template, then, with the aid of the `Raku` module `Inline::Perl5`, I will read my xslx data files with one of the Perl xslx readers and then use this module to write new, filtered files in the form of the template.
+I will use the `Raku` language to parse the text-file template, then, with the aid of the `Raku` module `Inline::Perl5`, I will read my xlsx data files with one of the Perl xlsx readers and then use this module to write new, filtered files in the form of the template.

 I am just starting, but I'm looking at a template format something like